To obtain a competency badge for writing, a student must

 To obtain a competency badge for leadership, a student must

 1. Lead class discussion for a significant portion of a class meeting in an English course.

-2. Hold an office in a student group and lead a committee or team in organizing a project or event.
+2. Work as a CA in the residence halls or hold an office in a student group and lead a committee or team in organizing a project or event.

 3. Hold an office in an off-campus group (such as a Sigma Tau Delta regional or national office) or lead an off-campus group (such as a book club at a local public library).